shenshanyoumu/download-git-repo-annotations/test/fixtures/my-branch/README.md

-I'm a sample repo for testing the [download-github-repo](https://github.com/ianstormtaylor/download-github-repo) node module.
+A sample repo for testing the [download-git-repo](https://github.com/flipxfx/download-git-repo) node module.